This post contains affiliate links. Please read my disclosures.

 Table of contents

-- The ham is delicious hot or cold so ideal for serving leftovers the next day as part of your festive buffet.
+- Delicious hot or cold.
+So ideal for serving leftover ham the next day as part of your festive buffet.

 Ingredients needed